sreedevi-langoju/12weekawsworkshopchallenge/week5/DatabaseMigration/Labs/EC2MariaDB_RDSMySQL_Migration.md

 ## Cleanup:

-After confirming that the migration was successful and your application is functioning properly with the RDS MySQL instance, you can terminate or decommission the EC2 instance running MariaDB, as it is no longer needed.And delete all the other resources you have provisioned to avoid unwanted billing.
+After confirming that the migration was successful and your application is functioning properly with the RDS MySQL instance, you can terminate or decommission the EC2 instance running MariaDB, as it is no longer needed.Don't forget to delete the configured resources when they are no longer needed to avoid unnecessary billing.